-How destination manager can nudge operators to improve sustainability
+How destination managers can nudge operators to improve sustainability

-Everyone’s takeaway from last week’s Global Sustainable Tourism Summit seemed to be:
+So many told me their takeaway from last week’s Global Sustainable Tourism Summit was this:

 “Make sustainability the default,